"We are BLUE DEVILS!"

 Strategic Lines of Effort (S-LOE)

-1. Human Resources Services and Support: Develop and sustain human capital capable of providing superior services supporting Soldier, Civilian and Family readiness through unity of effort, innovative solutions and integrated systems to create a resilient and ready force.
+1. Provide Soldier, Civilian, and Family Services: Develop and sustain human capital capable of providing superior services supporting Soldier, Civilian and Family readiness through unity of effort, innovative solutions and integrated systems to create a resilient and ready force.

-2. Infrastructure - Foundational Resources: Provide versatile non-deployable infrastructure which is resilient, sustainable, and capable of supporting readiness for mobilization and deployment.
+2. Infrastructure Management and Resources: Provide versatile non-deployable infrastructure which is resilient, sustainable, and capable of supporting readiness for mobilization and deployment.

-3. Operations - Effective and Efficient Operations: Exercise mission command and senior geographic command to integrate capabilities with Reserve Commands to enhance readiness, mobilization and deployment of Army Reserve forces.
+3. Synchronized and Integrated Operations: Exercise mission command and senior geographic command to integrate capabilities with Reserve Commands to enhance readiness, mobilization and deployment of Army Reserve forces.

-4. Logistics: Provide standardized logistics support to enable Army Reserve stakeholders to attain the highest state of readiness through collaboration resulting in operationally ready tactical equipment, comprehensive property accountability and efficient support to training and mobilization requirements.
+4. Logistics Support and Services: Provide standardized logistics support to enable Army Reserve stakeholders to attain the highest state of readiness through collaboration resulting in operationally ready tactical equipment, comprehensive property accountability and efficient support to training and mobilization requirements.